-Name the update policy, add a description, and select the setting for Show preview features.
+Name the update policy, add a description, and select the setting for Allow public preview.

 Follow Office Preview (default)

-- This new default option will automatically enable Teams Public Preview features for any user enrolled in Office Current Channel (Preview).
+- This default option enables Teams Public Preview features for any user enrolled in Office Current Channel (Preview).

 - There are no more actions required by the end user.